horzelam/akka-clustering-example/README.md

  Master node has just single Master actor - its defined as cluster singleton, so even if we start more master nodes there should always be single Master.
+ If we start additional master node - it should also produce the messages.

  Backend nodes are prepared to host a ChildAggregator actors.
  These actors are actually routees (children) of router created in Master actor.

- Master actor initialized only on cluster Up event - only cluster achieved minimum setup.
+ Master actor initialized only on cluster Up event - only when cluster achieved minimum setup.

- If we start additional worker node - it should also produce the messages
+ After the cluster Up event is handled and Master singleton is created then messages are start to sent (from all master nodes).

+ The SimpleMessage has fields:

+ * text e.g. "someMsg_from_node_2551" - just to track from which origin it was sent
+ * value - with values 0..4 - on this field ConsistentHashMapper in Master actor router is based

 ### How to start it simulating multiple Cluster Nodes , while 2551 is seed node (for initial join into the cluster):

 To form a minimal cluster of 2 worker nodes + 1 master node run following scripts:

  * runWorker.sh
  * runWorker.sh
  * runMaster_1.sh

 Optionally you can run:

  * runMaster_2.sh

 Which just adds another Master node producing messages, but Master actor should be single in the whole cluster.

 ### How the messages are distributed in a cluster of 2 Master + 2 Worker nodes: